Biography

 Daily Bugle reporter Ben Urich becomes a close confidant to Daredevil after discovering his true identity, and goes to great lengths to protect Matt’s secret.

-Another romantic entanglement of Matt’s, his old secretary Karen Page, also holds an important spot in his heart.
+Another romantic entanglement of Matt’s, his secretary Karen Page, also holds an important spot in his heart.
 She dives in front of an attack from Bullseye that fatally wounds her to protect Matt, and he deeply mourns her death.

 Dardevil with the Defenders.